 Start your morning with our roundup of the most important stories in football - with the fantasy insight you need to make league-winning decisions.
 Delivered straight to your inbox, 100% free.

-We are four weeks in, and the injury bug continues to bite.
-Before you know it, we will have bye weeks to contend with on top of everything else.
-I did my best to navigate through the snaps and stats to find some potential waiver wire options for your IDP leagues.
-Please keep in mind there are many fun ways to play this IDP game we love, and if you ever have any league-specific questions feel free to reach out.
-Alright, let’s get to it.
+We've already dealt with a myriad of injuries, and now bye weeks start coming into play.
+For the first round of byes, we have four teams with the week off: Cleveland, Seattle, Tampa Bay, and the LA Chargers.
+I did my best to sift through the snaps and stats to find some potential waiver wire options for your IDP leagues.
+Please keep in mind there are many fun ways to play this IDP game we love, and if you ever have any league-specific questions, feel free to reach out.
+Alright, let's get to it.

 Continue reading this content with a ELITE subscription.